FDRA And Material Exchange - Its Role In Pursuing A Zero-Waste, Carbon Negative Industry Status

 A sustainable business demands much lesser as compared to its huge returns in the long run.
 Properly planned steps to make sustainability a standard practice will ensure we treat our world right.
 The pandemic has aggravated and caused consumer mentality to shift and paddle towards an eco-conscious path.
 This has brought about changes in shopping mentality, product preference, and favoritism towards organic brands.
 In short, humans are becoming educated about the impact of their actions on Mother Earth.

 Footwear fabrication accounts for 30% of the carbon footprint that is produced worldwide, stamping the industry as a major contributor to negative environmental impacts.
 It alone contributes over 70 crore metric tons of CO2 equivalent emissions into the atmosphere each year.
 A pair of shoes produces approximately 14kgs of CO2 (from seed - finished product - disposal) and with an average of 1500 crores of shoes manufactured annually, we can only calculate the magnitude of its impact on our ecosystem.

 Moreover, the industry is bogged down by the scarcity of ethical green solutions thus, sourcing and transitioning from legacy or conventional sources to more sustainable and innovative ones are the challenges to be faced head-on.
 They are answerable not only to consumers but also to investors who are becoming eco-aware and starting to rectify their base concept of industrialization towards going green and being sustainable.

 The FDRA (Footwear Distributors and Retailers of America) defines shoe sustainability as shoe design, development, manufacturing, distribution, and selling processes that minimize negative environmental impacts, conserve energy and natural resources, are safe for employees, communities, and consumers, and are economically sound.

-Representing over 95% of the entire footwear industry, FRDA as the industry's business and trade association and its members have the responsibility to make strides towards a negative carbon status.
+Representing over 95% of the entire footwear industry, FRDA as the industry's business and trade association and its members has the responsibility to make strides toward a negative carbon status.
 Accordingly, it helps monitor and manage the flow to efficiently incentivize lower carbon innovation and progress the environment demands.